-Student feedback is an important aspect of curriculum quality improvement.
-Thus, students are expected to complete all assigned feedback surveys specific to a course by the due date.
-For clinical courses in Phases 3-4 the surveys are an end-of-course survey and individual surveys of clinical faculty.
-Surveys are administered online and student responses are anonymous.

-Please refer to the resource section of the course canvas page for all Academic Year 2019-2020 student feedback survey due dates.
+Providing feedback is an important aspect of our professionalism expectations and helps with curriculum quality improvement.
+For each clinical course in Phases 3-4 you must complete an end-of-course survey and individual surveys of clinical faculty and residents by the due date to demonstrate reliability for the professionalism competency.
+Required surveys are administered online through Qualtrics and student responses are anonymous.
+Please refer to the resource section of the course canvas page for student feedback survey due dates.